zedapp/manual/intro.md

 ==============
 For the latest Zed news check out http://zedapp.org and check out the Manual project for documentation.

-Zed is open source, but not free to develop.
-If you use Zed, please consider paying to ensure further development: http://zedapp.org/buy

 To start editing files in this project, press `Command-E` on Mac, or `Ctrl-E` on Windows/Linux/ChromeOS.
 If you prefer a tree view of your files, press `Command-T`/`Ctrl-T`.
 To find all available commands and keyboard shortcut press `Command-.`/`Ctrl-.`

 Useful keys